CaskAle/summit-pi-project/TJBot-setup-notes.md

      }
      ```

-   - Save the file and exit the editor
+   - Save the file and exit the editor.

 8. Now, you may proceed with the recipe where you left off.